adnammit/notes/git.md

-git diff master..               view diff between master and current unstaged changes git diff -B -w --shortstat A..B just list num of files changed, insertions and deletions between commits git rev-list --all | xargs git grep <expression>    search history for an expression git log -S 'Needle'                                 another way to search history to see when a string was added or removed git log -S 'Needle' --source --all                  search all branches
+git diff master..               view diff between master and current unstaged changes git diff -B -w --shortstat A..B just list num of files changed, insertions and deletions between commits git rev-list --all | xargs git grep <expression>    search history for an expression git log -S 'Needle' -p                              another way to search history to see when a string was added or removed, with patch git log -S 'Needle' --source --all                  search all branches
                                                     or search with regex:
 git log -G "^(\s)*function foo[(][)](\s)*{$" --source --all